Worth County Library System

-The Worth County Library System is a public library system serving the county of Worth, Georgia, United States.
-There is one branch in the system, the Sylvester-Margaret Jones Library located in Sylvester.
+The Worth County Library System is a public library system serving Worth County in the US state of Georgia.
+The system has one branch, the Sylvester-Margaret Jones Library, located in Sylvester.

 In 2016 the library archived the entire collection of the Sylvester Local News and made it available online for public access.

 Worth County Library is a member of PINES, a program of the Georgia Public Library Service that covers 53 library systems in 143 counties of Georgia.
 Any resident in a PINES supported library system has access to the system's collection of 10.6 million books.
 The library is also serviced by GALILEO, a program of the University System of Georgia which stands for "GeorgiA LIbrary LEarning Online".
 This program offers residents in supported libraries access to over 100 databases indexing thousands of periodicals and scholarly journals.
 It also boasts over 10,000 journal titles in full text.

 History

 Early years

 Despite currently fostering only one public library, Worth County historically had multiple libraries spanning different regional library systems.
 The first library of the system, the historic Poulan Library, was chartered via the Superior Court of Worth County in 1908 and was founded by the Poulan Woman's Club.
-It sits in a tiny concrete building along the highway through town and for many years was the only public library in Georgia serving not only its town but the entire surrounding county.
+It sits in a tiny concrete building along the highway through town and for many years was the only public library in Georgia, serving not only its town but the entire surrounding county.

 The second known library of the system, the Sylvester Public Library, is the library still intact today.
-The concept for this library began in 1908 by citizens of Worth but did not come to fruition until the Sylvester Woman's Club dedicated a space and collection for public use in 1919.
+The concept for this library began in 1908 by citizens of Worth, but did not come to fruition until the Sylvester Woman's Club dedicated a space and collection for public use in 1919.
 Although it existed for a time as a library for public use, it was entirely run by the Woman's Club until it was formally dedicated to the county of Worth in February 1931.
-In 1938 the name was officially changed to the Sylvester Public Library, and by 1944 the began to receive more funding from the county and city as it joined the Worth County Board of Education and City of Sylvester Board of Commissioners.
+In 1938 the name was officially changed to the Sylvester Public Library, and by 1944 it began to receive more funding from the county and city as it joined the Worth County Board of Education and City of Sylvester Board of Commissioners.